Sorong, Papua Barat

 Historic Jeddah

-I had planned to visit the ancient rock art in the Ha’il region, 90 km northwest of the city of Ha’il, the rock art is up to 10.000 years old.
-But according to Google the UNESCO-site was temporarily closed.
-I reached out to companies who provide tours to the rock art and they answered there were no tours available.
-I assumed in the summer season the desert was simply too hot for a visit.
-I diverted my plans to the port city of Jeddah.
+I had planned to visit the ancient rock art in the Ha’il region, 90 km northwest of the city of Ha’il.
+These carvings, dating back up to 10,000 years, are part of a UNESCO World Heritage site.
+BHowever, Google indicated that the site was temporarily closed.
+When I contacted tour companies for more information, they confirmed that no tours were currently available.
+I assumed the extreme heat of the summer season made visits impractical.
+I redirected my plans to the port city of Jeddah.
 Historic Jeddah, the Gate to Makkah, is another UNESCO World Heritage site.

 When early on in Islam Mecca became an important religious city.
 Jeddah became the port of Mecca during the reign of the 3rd Caliph Othman ibn Affan.
 After the opening of the Suez Canal in 1869 Jeddah flourished like never before.
 The Suez Canal linked Europe and Asia with modern steamboats.
 The merchants of Jeddah built multi-storey decorated houses, which still exist today.
 It is clear the old city center is still being renovated.
 Some older buildings are boarded-up behind fences marked “Ministry of Culture”.